British Formula 3000

 The British Formula 3000 championship, alternatively known as the British Formula Two Championship, was a competition for Formula 3000 held in the United Kingdom, active from 1989 to 1994 and in 1996.
 Several attempts to restart the series since then have met with failure.

 British F3000

 The original championship was started in 1989 as a national series for one-year-old F3000 single-seaters.
 Cars from both Lola and Reynard could be seen on the grid, with the predominant engine being the Cosworth DFY.
 Grids increased until the series reached its apex in 1991.

 The first two champions, Gary Brabham and Pedro Chaves, moved up to Formula One but met little success, never qualifying for a race.
-In 1991, Paul Warwick, younger brother to then-Arrows F1 driver Derek, dominated the first half of the series but died in a crash mid-season at Oulton Park.
+In 1991, Paul Warwick, younger brother to F1 driver Derek, dominated the first half of the series but died in a crash mid-season at Oulton Park.
 He retained the lead through the final round and was awarded the title posthumously.